SidMorad/Wordpal/README.txt

-Wordpal is your pal for learning English, German and Farsi languages in one place.
+Wordpal is your pal for learning and memorizing new words in German, English and Farsi.

 Wordpal uses Android platform and tools for development and packaging final product.